 The time has come for each of us who are awake and awakening to begin sniffing out our own identity.
 Our true, essential identity.
 This process is crucial to understanding our mission and purpose for being here at this time.

-My Indigenous Traditional healers and teachers at Anishnawbe Health Toronto are helping to guide me toward my true identity: my Spirit Name, my Clan, and Colors, and they are giving me opportunities and helping me as I learn my role in this sacred healing community.
+My Indigenous Traditional healers and teachers at Anishnawbe Health Toronto started me on the path toward my true identity: my Spirit Name, my Clan, and Colors, and gave me opportunities and help as I learn my role in this sacred community.

 The single most healing thing that any of us can do is to learn our Spirit name – James Carpenter

 But perhaps for those of us who are more curious, our names are somewhat confusing or obscured and require us to go digging to learn about who we are and what we’re all about.

 The impact this re-connection with my deep self is having on my life – my self-confidence, my sense of purpose and most of all, a deep understanding of my true, eternal nature – is stunning.

 How would you live your life if your very name itself reflected who you are, and your purpose for this mission on Grandmother Earth?